Monday, July 25, 2022

 The screenshot below shows the perspective projection of the colored cube rotated 20 degree pitch and 20 degree yaw.

-ZMin is the distance from the camera to the near plane
+ZMin distance from the camera to the near plane

-ZMax is the distance from the camera to the far plane
+ZMax distance from the camera to the far plane

 The screenshot below shows the orthographic projection of the colored cube rotated 20 degree pitch and 20 degree yaw.